From Passive Program to Marketing Main Event: Is Your Free Trial Ready for Prime-Time?

 From back pocket offer to main event

-The free software trial has often been a back pocket, passive marketing program—something SaaS companies felt they ‘had to offer’ but rarely promoted when sales reps could get a prospect’s total attention in a trade show booth or provide ‘hands on’ training to people trying the product.
+The free software trial has often been a back pocket, passive trial marketing program—something SaaS companies felt they ‘had to offer’ but rarely promoted when sales reps could get a prospect’s total attention in a trade show booth or provide ‘hands on’ training to people trying the product.
+According to invesp, 65.5% of SaaS companies offer a free trial.

 Trials were the original digital sales tool and the good news is—they are perfect for a digital and virtual world.
 But we all know that digital workflows need to be well-built and frequently tested.
 That’s because: